dntrAnh/dntrAnh/README.md

 # 💫 About Me:
 Welcome to Amelia's GitHub ✨<br><br>Thanks for stopping by, it's Amelia here! 👻
 <br><br>👩‍💻 Studying Computer Science at Gettysburg College, PA, US
-<br><br>💡 I want to become a Software Engineer/ Product Manager
+<br><br>💡 I want to become a Software Engineer

-<br><br>⭐️ I am studying React Native, Mobile App Development, Linear Algebra and Data Structures & Algorithm :)
+<br><br>⭐️ I am currently working on some of my side projects: a Where2Meet application using geospatial analysis, integrating Google Maps and Weather API to give to the best place for hang-out places.
+<br><br>🫠 I'm studying Python (pandas and advanced pandas like geopandas :)), SQL for Database Management, and so much more!
 <br><br>🖌️ I write about my journey on my [Medium](https://medium.com/@dntramanh19)
 <br><br>🎙️ I also talked about self-development on my [Podcast - Things I (Un)learned](https://podcasters.spotify.com/pod/show/things-i-unlearned)
 <br><br>💻 And here's my [Website](https://ameliado.framer.website)!
 Check it out!